-Darcy comes to the Village with years of non-profit management experience including leadership roles at public and private universities, libraries, medical, technology, non-profit organizations and media companies.
-Most recently, Darcy was Chief Development Officer for the Chicago Public Library Foundation, where she led the organization to record-breaking engagement and community awareness milestones.
-Darcy is active in Chicago’s corporate and civic communities and is a member of the Economic Club, Executives Club, Chicago Innovation Advisory Board, and a variety of cultural and business organizations.
-In her spare time, she is an avid history buff and author who published an illustrated history of jewelry and metalwork entrepreneurs during the Chicago Arts and Crafts movement.
-Darcy lives in Chicago’s near north neighborhood.
+Darcy brings a wealth of experience to the Village, including leadership roles at public and private universities, libraries, medical, technology, non-profit organizations and media companies.
+She is active in Chicago’s corporate and civic communities and serves on the boards of Ingenuity Inc., The Guild of the Chicago History Museum, The Kalo Foundation, and the Chicago Innovation Advisory Board.
+Darcy is a member of the Economic Club, Executives Club, and a variety of cultural and business organizations.
+She is an avid history buff and author who published Hand Wrought, an illustrated history of jewelry and metalwork from the Chicago Arts and Crafts Movement.

 Successful startups are Dianne Campbell’s forte!
 From classroom teacher to helping open Chicago’s first magnet school, she became the Founding Director and President of the Chicago Children’s Museum which she directed for 17 years.
 Subsequently, Dianne helped build one of Chicago’s first public charter schools into a network serving more than 2,200 students.
 When she was selected in 2008 as Founding Executive Director of the Village, she was pivotal in building the organization it is today.
 The national Village to Village Network recognized her excellence: she served on their inaugural Advisory Board and led the Research Committee.
 She and husband Tom live in Lincoln Park.
 Image courtesy of Mark Brown Photography, 2017